 Only if there is a health and safety risk either to the individual child or group of children will a child be unable to take part in an off-site activity.

-Transition times, such as starting a new school or class, can be difficult for vulnerable children, for example those with ASD or communication difficulties, complex SEN, and ‘looked after’ children.
+Transition times, such as starting a new school or class, can be difficult for vulnerable children, for example those with ASD or communication difficulties, complex SEND, and ‘looked after’ children.

 There are a number of ways the school aims to minimise anxiety for children: